jlucktay/ansible-workbench/rpi-homelab/README.md

 # Raspberry Pi Homelab

-Ansible playbooks to provision, bootstrap, update, initialise, and teardown a K8s cluster with exactly one control plane, and zero to many worker nodes.
+Ansible playbooks to provision, bootstrap, and update some Rasperry Pi hosts(s), and then initialise (and teardown, and initialise, and ...) a K8s cluster with exactly one control plane, and zero to many worker nodes.

 The Kubernetes version used will be the latest non-prerelease patch of the second-highest minor version, according to the GitHub repository.
 See the [k8s-release](./scripts/k8s-release.sh) script for more details.

 ## Usage